crystal-lang/crystal/_gitbook/syntax_and_semantics/type_grammar.md

 alias Int32AndCharToString = Int32, Char -> String
 ```

-For nested procs (and any type, in general), you can use parenthesis:
+For nested procs (and any type, in general), you can use parentheses:

 ```ruby
 alias ComplexProc = (Int32 -> Int32) -> String